 you can then run

-infer run -a checkers -- <your_build_command> to run your
+infer run --liveness-only -- <your_build_command> to run your

 checker on real code.
 See here for more

 details on the build systems supported by Infer.

 Useful analyses have output.
 Basic printing to stderr or stderr is

 good for debugging, but to report a programmer-readable error that is

 tied to a source code location, you'll want to use

 By example: interprocedural analysis

 Let's assume you have already read and understood the "intraprocedural analysis" section and have an intraprocedural checker.
 The abstract interpretation framework makes it easy to convert your intraprocedural analysis into a modular interprocedural analysis.
 Let me emphasize the modular point once more; global analyses cannot be expressed in this framework.